 The Canadian Pacific Sardine fishery is an opportunistic fishery dependent on the migration of Pacific Sardine into British Columbia waters.
 Pacific Sardine was absent from much of the west coast of North America from the late 1940s to the early 1980s, and commercial harvest of Pacific Sardine in British Columbia did not resume until 2002 (DFO 2012).
 A purse seine fishery for Pacific Sardine operated in British Columbia from 2002 - 2012; from 2013 onwards, Pacific Sardine have again been absent from British Columbia waters (DFO 2015).
+Data on incidental catches of sharks in the sardine fishery in 2002 -

+1Working document submitted to the ISC Shark Working Group Workshop, 4-10 December, 2019 National Research Institute of Far Seas Fisheries, Shimizu, Shizuoka, Japan Document not to be cited without author's permission.

-Data on incidental catches of sharks in the sardine fishery in 2002 - 2012 were provided by L. Flostrand (DFO Pacific Region, pers. comm) and include landing date, area of capture, validated landings, and discards based on fisher logbooks.
+2012 were provided by L. Flostrand (DFO Pacific Region, pers. comm) and include landing date, area of capture, validated landings, and discards based on fisher logbooks.
 The quality and completeness of discard information is unknown.
 All shark catches were recorded as piece counts.

-1Working document submitted to the ISC Shark Working Group Workshop, 14-21 November 2016, Haeundae Grand Hotel, Haeundae-gu, Busan, South Korea Document not to be cited without author's permission.

-Estimated catch weights for Blue Shark was were estimated using mean weight per piece (21.07 kg) from logbooks for the 1999 - 2004 groundfish longline fishery.
+Estimated catch weights for Blue Shark was were estimated using mean weight per piece (24.57 kg) from logbooks for the 1999 - 2004 groundfish longline fishery.